-Over 75% of our week is dedicated to discussing your goals with you both in our office and at specific locations around campus.
+Over 75% of our week is dedicated to discussing your goals.
 As experts in the first 2 years of every program on campus, we can make sure that you explore all of your interests while staying on track for graduation.
 Scheduled appointments allow time for a meaningful, productive, and personalized conversation.

 Schedule an Academic Advising Appointment

 Appointments can be made online or by calling the DGS office.
 The Online Appointment System is the preferred method for scheduling, but appointments can also be made by phone or in person at the DGS office.
 To schedule an appointment with our Assistant Director (Sarah Gardiner, Assistant Director for Honors), our Associate Director (Teri Farr), or our Director (Dr. Daniel Turner), call the DGS office at 217-333-4710.
 We do not schedule appointments through email.

 Location: Illini Union Bookstore, Floor 5, 807 South Wright Street, Champaign, IL 61820

 Hours: 8:30 a.m. to 5:00 p.m., Monday to Friday

 How to schedule an appointment with the online appointment system

 *Note: You will receive a confirmation e-mail once your appointment is confirmed

 - Click here to access the online appointment system.
 (Please note that the online scheduling system is not available during the summer).